mattmilburn/strapi-plugin-permalinks/README.md

 If you are enjoying this plugin and feel extra appreciative, you can [buy me a beer or 3 🍺🍺🍺](https://www.buymeacoffee.com/mattmilburn).

 ## <a id="roadmap"></a>🚧 Roadmap
+* Config option to prevent using reserved slugs
 * Config option to limit nesting depth
 * Better conflict resolution for orphaned pages
 * Better method for handling complicated localized URLs (currently requires plugin with custom hook and middleware)